BORN Frequently Asked Questions

 For midwifery clients that stay on the postpartum floor with nursing care after the midwife leaves, a discharge weight may be obtained by the nursing staff before the client is discharged.
 In such cases, the nurse should input the discharge weight into the BIS and this information should pre-populate for the midwife.
 The midwife would not be required to enter the discharge weight field.

-Clients that gave birth at home and were not transferred to the hospital at any time during labour or delivery are not formally “discharged” from any facility.
+Clients that gave birth at home and were not transferred to the hospital at any time during labour or birth are not formally “discharged” from any facility.
 For these clients, the "discharge weight" data element should not appear if previous data has been entered correctly.
 See the above FAQ response for "Do discharge data elements need to be completed when my client has given birth at home and was not transferred to the hospital?" for steps on how to ensure the "discharge weight" data element does not appear in the BIS for a client that has given birth at home.